dank/tarkov/README.md

 ![Authentication flowchart](flow.png)
 There are three ways to authenticate your EFT account for `tarkov`:
 1. Email & password is the easiest way to authenticate your account.
 However, a captcha and 2FA code may be required.
 Read the [HWID section](#hardware-id) for more details.
 2. Access token or Bearer token can be found by sniffing EFT _launcher_ traffic.
-Captcha and 2FA code may be required.
+HWID from the launcher is required.
 3. Session is a cookie called `PHPSESSID`, it can be found by sniffing EFT _game_ traffic.
 HWID is not required for this method.

 **Your _PMC_ character profile must be selected with `select_profile` to complete the authentication.**